 That shift moves the focus from delivery → response.

-Risk becomes something you can see, not assume
+Risk becomes something you observe rather than assume

 In a program model, risk is inferred from activity: